Note: relevant parts of the Collective Agreement are Section 8: Employee Benefits and Section 9: Leaves of Absence from Duty.

 If you are caring for a gravely ill family member and require more than the five days allowed under the family leave, you can apply for an unpaid compassionate care leave.
 In accordance with the Employment Standards Act, this leave can be granted by the College for up to 27 weeks, and an extension may be granted by the College.
 Under this leave, there is no loss of benefits and seniority continues to accrue, but it is unpaid.
 You can however apply for Employment Insurance (EI) Caregiving Benefits from the Federal Government.
 This leave is described further in Article 9.3.2 of the Collective Agreement.

 Bereavement Leave and Funeral Leave:

-Faculty have the opportunity to take up to two years of leave for a variety of reasons.
+Faculty have the opportunity to take up to 24 months of full-time leave for a variety of reasons, or part-time leave for up to 48 months.
 These leaves are outlined in Article 9.7 of the Collective Agreement and may be a part-time or full-time leave, paid or unpaid (though they are usually unpaid).
 These leaves are granted by the College but the Collective Agreement stipulates that they shall not be unreasonably denied.
 If you require time off from work, and are not eligible for any of the paid leaves previously described, this may be an option for you.

 Leave for Sexual or Domestic Violence: